 What should you get instead of the Sennheiser IE 600?

-If you’re already considering purchasing the IE 600, you might as well also look at the premium priced, Sennheiser IE 900 ($1299 at Sennheiser).
+If you’re already considering purchasing the IE 600, you might as well also look at the premium priced, Sennheiser IE 900 ($1199 at Amazon).
 It has a smoother metal housing, and if you find the pitted texture of the IE 600 unappealing, it may feel better.
 Otherwise, it’s pretty similar, with less treble emphasis and equally good isolation, rather like the IE 300 in tuning.

 If you want more bass than the IE 600, the Campfire Audio Honeydew is a fun set of isolating earbuds.
 Granted, these buds have more distortion (THD), so it’s not the best choice for super analytical listening.
-It does cost less though ($249 at Amazon), which is nothing to sneer at.
-Meanwhile, the Campfire Audio Satsuma gets a bit closer to our ideal frequency response and goes for only on the product’s website.
+It does cost less though ($349 at Amazon), which is nothing to sneer at.

 Frequently asked questions